Jeep DJ: DJ-3A

-The vehicle was offered with many different body options, including a soft top, metal top, or a full van body with sliding doors.
+The vehicle was offered with many different body options, including a soft top, metal top, and a full van body with sliding doors.
 The marketing focused on it being "perfect for economical deliveries" and "for carefree business and pleasure transportation."
-One model was a postal delivery vehicle with the driver's position on the right side for mailbox delivery.
+One model was a postal delivery vehicle with the driver's position on the right side for roadside mailbox delivery.

-In early 1959, Willys introduced the Jeep Gala to the export markets and users desiring the nimble size and open bodywork, but did not need a four-wheel drive system.
+In early 1959, Willys introduced the Jeep Gala to the export markets and users desiring the nimble size and open bodywork, but not needing a four-wheel drive system.
 This model gained popularity as a "fun car" at resorts in Hawaii, Mexico, and islands in the Caribbean.
 It was available in pink, green, or blue paint and trimmed with a striped fabric top in white and colors that matched the body, as well as a decorative white fringe.

 In fall 1959, a similar model called the Jeep Surrey was introduced in the US market.
 The primary target markets were resort hotels and vacation centers.
 It also served as a low-cost rental vehicle for their guests.
 The Surrey came with a standard striped fabric top, as well as a matching fabric cover for what was advertised as a "Continental tire mount."